tantaman/tantaman.github.io/_posts/2022-04-25-foundational-myths.markdown

 > Well educated liberal white people (e.g., professors) think they aren't racist yet they're always trying to **help** people of color. **- The Problem With John Stewart**

+&

 > Avatar promotes a mindset of colonialism.
 Rather than seeing and valuing the Na'vi in their own right, they're only valued after they've been humanized. **- Why Avatar is a truly dangerous film**

 Lets move past the issue of a work being called dangerous, bordering on a call for censorship, and learn something from what they're trying to sasy.

 What they're trying to say in both pieces is that the culture of marginalized people should be respected and valued in its own right.
-That, rather than trying to normalize a people through education, missionaries, _helping_ them to ask instead of axe you a question and so on, they should be valued in their own right.
-In the last instance: sure they speak differently but who give a f if you can still communicate?
+That, rather than trying to normalize a people through education, missionaries, _helping_ them to *ask* instead of *axe* you a question and so on, they should be valued in their own right.

+**In the last instance:** sure they speak differently but who gives **a f** if you can still communicate?

 Dwelling on this point a second longer -- you can imagine going back in time to the discovery of the new world with the mindset of valuing cultures in their own right.
 If the settlers had this mindset they wouldn't have preached to native americans nor enrolled them in school nor killed them.
 The settlers would have let the natives lived as they like, traded with them fairly (if they were open to it), and only used un-occupied lands.